node-syndicate/threeCodersInABoat/README.md

 # TODO:
 * watch the course materials xD
 * basic structure
+check node module, how to use them, design patterns -- MV*
 * project idea
+whatever idea for website, it doesn't matter
 * list of technologies
+  * node.js
+  * express

 # Course Project